nmeo7/blender-projects/readme.md

 Making glass material in principal shader: change the transmission value.
 Then play with roughness.
+1. roughness - 0, transmission - 1
+2. turn on screen space refractions under settings, then screen space reflections in render properties, also refraction inside

 you can use the https://github.com/domlysz/BlenderGIS thing for the terrain.